ppgcourseUB/ppgcourse2023/Genome-wide-scans_for_selection.ROCIO_CARO/README.md

 ### Selscan

-There are multiple softwares that you can used to compute LD-based selection scans, but we are focusing on Selscan (Szpiech et al., 2014; https://github.com/szpiech/selscan).
+There are multiple softwares that you can use to compute LD-based selection scans, but we are focusing on Selscan (Szpiech et al., 2014; https://github.com/szpiech/selscan).

 #### iHS: integrated haplotype score